Smiling Friends: Premise

-The series follows the misadventures and shenanigans of Charlie Dompler and Pim Pimling, two employees of the Smiling Friends, a charitable company based in Pennsylvania dedicated to bringing joy and happiness to its clients.
-Pim is overtly optimistic and eager to help people with their problems, whilst Charlie is usually more cynical and pragmatic.
+The series follows the misadventures and shenanigans of four employees and their boss at Smiling Friends Inc., a nonprofit charity based in Philadelphia, Pennsylvania dedicated to making their clients smile.
+The majority of the show focuses on two employees, Charlie Dompler and Pim Pimling; Pim is overtly cheerful, optimistic and eager to help people with their problems, whilst Charlie is more cynical and pragmatic.
 They are occasionally assisted by their coworkers, Allan Red and Glep, as well as their eccentric yet caring employer Mr. Boss.
 Chaos ensues, as the strange and often deeply troubled characters they are tasked with helping prove challenging and thrust them into bizarre situations.